Bribery

 • The additional social or governmental costs that occurred as a consequence of the briber?
 For example, “By offering these bribes, the company was able to win the construction contract for the city's main highway for 30% more than the original budget, costing the government an additional $50Mn".

-The scale can be shown by how large and influential the company is and how significant the bribery case is, i.e., “TechnipFMC is the 10th largest engineering & construction company globally5 [...]
+The severity can be shown by how large and influential the company is and how significant the bribery case is, i.e., “TechnipFMC is the 10th largest engineering & construction company globally5 [...]
 The London-based company was involved in one of the top ten bribery and corruption scandals reported in 20197.

 The impact can be disclosed by: